tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-hub.md

 ---
-title: Offer Decisioning on the hub
+title: Decision Management on the hub
 description: Deliver personalized offers to consumers across channels including kiosks, agent assisted experiences, and in email and other outbound deliveries.
 solution: Experience Platform, Journey Optimizer
 exl-id: 5a386e18-bbac-4216-a35f-0a5016785e4a
 ---
-# Journey Optimizer - Offer Decisioning on the hub
+# Journey Optimizer - Decision Management on the hub

-To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html) and the Offer Decisioning Overview [HERE](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-overview.html)
+To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html) and the Decision Management Overview [HERE](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-overview.html)

 Adobe Decision Management is a service provided as part of Adobe Journey Optimizer.
-This blueprint outlines the use cases and technical capabilities of the application and provides a deep dive into the various architectural components and considerations that make up Offer Decisioning.
+This blueprint outlines the use cases and technical capabilities of the application and provides a deep dive into the various architectural components and considerations that make up Decision Management.

 Journey Optimizer is used to deliver the best offer and experience to your customers across all touch points at the right time.
-Offer Decisioning makes personalization easy with a central library of marketing offers and a decision engine that applies rules and constraints to rich, real-time profiles created by Adobe Experience Platform to help you send your customers the right offer at the right time.
+Decision Management makes personalization easy with a central library of marketing offers and a decision engine that applies rules and constraints to rich, real-time profiles created by Adobe Experience Platform to help you send your customers the right offer at the right time.

 Decision Management can be deployed in one of two ways.
 The first is via the Adobe Experience Platform hub, which is a central data center architecture.
 In the "hub" approach offers are executed, personalized, and delivered in >500ms latency.
 Thus the hub architecture is best suited for customer experiences that do not demand sub-second latency, examples include offer decisions which are provided for kiosks or agent assisted experiences such as in call centers or in person interactions.
 Offers that are inserted into emails and outbound campaigns are also powered by the hub approach.